 Editor’s note: Simply Delicious has another “Mexican” soup–check out 3-15: Quick Mexican Soup if you want what is essentially a ground-beef version of this soup.

-I just put the spice mixture into the soup directly, it was needed to give the soup that extra kick it needed.
+I just put the spice mixture into the soup directly, it gave the soup that extra kick it needed.

 This recipe uses so many colorful ingredients: tomatoes, celery, onion, peppers, and carrots provide the base for this tasty soup.